MoisesExpositoAlonso/aGWA/README.txt

 The output p-value list is saved as an object file named finegwa_chrX.RObject

+This needs an extra input file to associate the chromopainter output with phenotypes and population structure.

 (C) Generate a genome map.
 From the haplotypes input of chromosomepainter, the python file extracts the row of positions, and the R file puts all the chromosome positions and generates an R object called chrpos.RObject.